sgarmoe/mensa_site/notes.md

 misc. thoughts to keep in mind for design

+- use YT, next docs, react docs to get project moving
 - helper functions need meticulate design
 - many help fns (ex: leagueDrafts) use data produced by other functions (ex: drafts use current rosters)